TristanCacqueray/bevy-moonracer/README.md

 ## Features and roadmap

-The goal of this project is to implement all the core piece of a classic video games.
+The goal of this project is to implement the core pieces of a classic video game.
 This can be used by beginners to get some starting points for their own game.

 ### Game mechanics